Cold weather

 - Book your free flu jab, or nasal spray for those aged 2 to 17, which is available on the NHS to everyone with CF.

-- Have your COVID-19 booster which is also available to everyone over 6 months old with CF.
+- Have your COVID-19 booster which is also available to some groups.

 - Many respiratory viruses are spread by contact with surfaces and through coughing and sneezing.
 Remember hands, face, space: wash your hands, cover your face, and maintain space between yourself and others.